 Admission is competitive and decisions are based on:

-- Letters of reference from three professors who are familiar with your academic work, and
+- Letters of reference from three professors who are familiar with your academic work

 - Your self-statements

 - GRE scores are not required, but may be submitted

 Prospective applicants are encouraged to contact the program director, Jessica Alquist

 (email@example.com) as they begin the application process.
 Prospective applicants should also review

 our faculty members to contact potential advisors directly.